 - Botalista, a French/Swiss cooperation, is GPL as far as rumours go.
 Its development has yet to go public.

 bauble.webis an experimental web server by the author of

 bauble.classichas been included into Ghini, to become

 ghini.desktop.
 Bauble uses a very permissive license, making it libre, but not copylefted.
 As much as 50% of bauble.web and possibly 30% of ghini.desktop is shared between the two projects.
 Bauble seems to be stagnating, and has not yet reached a production-ready stage.

 Taxasoft-BG, by Eric Gouda, a Dutch botanist, specialist in Bromeliaceae, collection manager at the Utrecht botanical garden.
-Taxasoft-BG is a typical LAMP (Linux-Apache-MySql-Php) program.
-It was Mario Frasca who convinced Eric to publish what he is doing, to license it under the AGPL, and to publish as far as possible the most current version of the program.
-Not yet “production ready”, you find it on github: https://github.com/Taxasoft/Taxasoft-BG and https://github.com/Ejgouda/Taxasoft-BG
+It was Mario Frasca who convinced Eric to publish what he was doing, licensing it under the GPL, but the repository was not updated after 2016, April 13th and Eric forgot to explicitly specify the license.
+You find it on github: https://github.com/Ejgouda/Taxasoft-BG